Zebulun – Third Tribe / Sivan - Third Month

 So, as asked earlier why did HaShem place Shavuot in this month of Sivan?
 Shavuot is a proclamation of one’s devotion to HaShem, it is a time to remember who we are and what our future holds.
 This festival is reflected in the blessing for Zebulun; “call the people unto the mountain; there they shall offer sacrifices of righteousness:” HaShem is showing us that the attribute of Zebulun is how we can be properly prepared for this powerful festival.

 HaShem has many reasons for placing the Feast of Shavuot in the month of Sivan.
-Having now discovered the characteristics and attributes of Zebulun this placement may well be a blessing attributed to them because of their example of life that so closely ties in with the meaning of Shavuot.
-And this may well explain why they are chosen as the third tribe in the tribal camping order of Numbers 2.
+With this understanding of the characteristics and attributes of Zebulun, this placement is seen as a blessing for to them because of their example of life that so closely ties in with the meaning of Shavuot.
+And this may well explain why they are chosen as the third tribe in the tribal camping order listed in the second chapter in the book of Numbers.

-Zebulun and Sivan; a Godly combination of a Hebrew tribe and a Hebrew month to bring us to the state of remembrance of who we are, what we are doing and what we will do in the future.
-Chag Sameach Shavuot.
+The Hebrew tribe of Zebulun and the Hebrew month of Sivan; a Godly combination to bring us to the state of remembrance of who we are, what we are doing and what we will do in the future.

 ** for records sake the term HaShem (which means “The Name”) is used to recognize both Yeshua and God the Father.